dlee533/just-the-docs/docs/task3.md

 3. Click ```Push...``` (or click ```CTRL``` + ```Shift``` + ```K``` on your keyboard for shortcut)
 > ![Click "Push..." (or click "CTRL" + "Shift" + "K" on your keyboard for shortcut)](../assets/images/task3-3-3.png)

+***

+You have added, committed, and pushed your code to your GitHub cloud repository.
+You can check whether the process was successful by logging into your GitHub account and checking your version history.